A group photo of the entire Family Health Services team at Hello Neighbor.

 Smart Start

-This program was developed to serve at the intersection of refugee resettlement and birth work to provide culturally tailored intensive case management support for pregnant immigrants and refugees throughout their pregnancy and into the postpartum period.
+This program was developed to serve at the intersection of refugee resettlement and birth work to provide culturally-tailored intensive case management support for pregnant immigrants and refugees throughout their pregnancy and up to 100 days postpartum.

-We’ve served a total of 125 pregnant mom and baby pairs that together speak a total of 24 languages.
+We’ve served a total of 347 pregnant mom and baby pairs that together speak a total of 45 languages including nine twin births and one triplet birth.

 Smart Start's primary services provided are: